yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

             cd ~
             ```

-        - Type the following command at the prompt to display the public key that you generated.
+        - Type the following command at the prompt to display the public key that you generated:

             ``` bash
             cat .ssh/fabmedical.pub